shaoormunir/CookieGraph/README.md

 apt-get install binutils python3-dev python3-pip gcc g++
 ```

-To run all tasks (Graph building, Feature extraction or Classification) on WebGraph, the crawl data used is collected using a custom version of [OpenWPM](https://github.com/sandrasiby/OpenWPM/tree/webgraph).
+To run all tasks (Graph building, Feature extraction or Classification) on CookieGraph, the crawl data used is collected using a custom version of [OpenWPM](https://github.com/sandrasiby/OpenWPM/tree/webgraph).
 Follow the instructions [here](https://github.com/sandrasiby/OpenWPM/tree/webgraph#readme) to setup OpenWPM in your environment.

 After OpenWPM is installed, if you haven't done it yet, activate the  *conda*  environment: